Ticks are gross, right?

 - Clean the area of your pet’s skin from where the tick was removed.
 What you’ll use will be impacted by where on their body the tick was attached, as you’ll be limited to just water if it was near the eye or other sensitive areas.
 For most other areas on the body, a gentle scrub with an antiseptic scrub like Hibiclens or Povidone Iodine is best (warm, soapy water can work in a pinch, too).

 Ticks Are Found Where?Ticks are found all across the country, though the type(s) of ticks that are most common will depend on the geographical region and the environment you're in.
 Here's a CDC map that shows the typical distribution of many different tick species throughout the country.
 Ticks are most commonly encountered in grassy or wooded areas, including sand dunes with tall beach grasses.
-Hiking and camping in the woods is a prime time for being exposed to ticks.
+Hiking with your pets and camping with your pets in the woods is a prime time for being exposed to ticks.

 Watch for Ticks and Use Preventatives